Representative Deborah Ruggiero

 She was the sponsor of the Safe Schools Act, Rhode Island’s anti-bullying law.
 She also sponsored legislation to remove regulations on small businesses.

-In 2017, she was honored by the Rhode Island Parent Information Network (RIPIN) with its 2017 Legislative Partner Award, and by the Groden Center with its Advocacy Award.
+She was honored by the Rhode Island Parent Information Network (RIPIN) with its 2017 Legislative Partner Award, and by the Groden Center with its Advocacy Award.
 The Rhode Island State Nurses Association named her 2012 Legislator of the Year for her approach to health care issues.
 In 2011, the YWCA Northern Rhode Island recognized her as “a rising political star.”

 Aside from her legislative duties, she is president of DR Communications Group, an advertising and marketing company.
 The native Rhode Islander is the creator and host of the award-winning radio show, “Amazing Women,” which highlights Rhode Island women who make a difference.
 She is also a member of Save the Bay and Jamestown Rotary.